PseudoDevs/IamGhost/bmd4.md

-Last updated: 2024-04-07 16:31:43
+Last updated: 2024-04-07 16:32:16
-Random Quote: Everyone pretend podcasting isn't boring! - Rick Sanchez
+Random Quote: What the hell is the matter with you?
+You tryin' out for the retard Olympics? - George 'Pornstache' Mendez